G1enB1and/gitbash-commands/git-branches-commands.md

 `git log` will show `HEAD->sidebar, master`
 `HEAD` is the current working branch, and it is pointing `->` `sidebar` as the current branch, then showing `master` as another branch in the repository.

+## create and switch to a branch in one line:
+`git checkout -b new-branch-name` will create a branch called `new-branch-name` and switch to it.
+You can also append a SHA or branch name to that to start there.